SathishKumarAI/system-design-interview-prep/basic/prep/RPC.md

 - RPC clients become tightly coupled to the service implementation.
 - A new API must be defined for every new operation or use case.
 - It can be difficult to debug RPC.
 - You might not be able to leverage existing technologies out of the box.
-For example, it might require additional effort to ensure [RPC calls are properly cached](https://web.archive.org/web/20170608193645/http://etherealbits.com/2012/12/debunking-the-myths-of-rpc-rest/) on caching servers such as [Squid](http://www.squid-cache.org/).
+For example, it might require additional effort to ensure [[]] on caching servers such as [[]].

 ### Representational state transfer (REST)
 REST is an architectural style enforcing a client/server model where the client acts on a set of resources managed by the server.
 The server provides a representation of resources and actions that can either manipulate or get a new representation of resources.
 All communication must be stateless and cacheable.